Skip to main content

 • If no longer married to the child's biological mother, evidence of legal termination of a marriage

-• Copy of step-child's birth certificate
+• Copy of the stepchild's birth certificate

-• Proof of legal termination of all previous marriages for both the step-parent and the biological parent, such as a divorce decree or death certificate
+• Proof of legal termination of all previous marriages for both the stepparent and the biological parent, such as a divorce decree or death certificate

 Adoptive Parent: